 Performing a Radon Test Yourself

+You can easily test your home yourself.
 The Environmental Protection Agency recommends the following:

 Step 1.
 Take a short-term radon test.
 If your result is 4 pCi/L or higher, take a follow up test to be sure.